Tutorial: Ein Amiga-GUI-Programm in C schreiben (Englisch)

 int ProcessRawKey( struct IntuiMessage * pIMsg ) { if ( pIMsg->Code != 0xC5 ) { return CMD_NONE; } return CMD_QUIT; }The magic number "0xC5" used above is the code sent by the keyboard when the "Esc" key is released.
 This key is in the same location on all keyboard layouts and therfore the code will be the same for all keyboard layouts.

-ResoursesThere you have it, a small AmigaOS GUI program that does absolutely nothing.
+ResourcesThere you have it, a small AmigaOS GUI program that does absolutely nothing.
 Nothing, apart from showing how things work within the AmigaOS graphical environment.
 It is up to you now to expand on it.
 Maybe add some different types of Gadtools gadgets?
 Or actually add some useful functionality?
 In any case, to take it further here are some resources that are useful to the general AmigaOS programmer..."

 [Per E-Mail versenden] [Druck-Version] [ASCII-Version]